 “The recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.”

 There is a tendency to use statistics or pictures of people in chains to describe the horror of trafficking.
 But we must always remember, human trafficking is real humans having to endure real exploitation at the hands of other real humans who are battling their own demons.
-Some indeed are chained in dark rooms, but the majority are bound by threats, debt, desperation, social conditions and family obligations that remove personal freedom to choose and keep them in captivity.
+Some indeed are chained in dark rooms, but the majority are bound by threats, debt, desperation, social conditions, and family obligations that remove personal freedom to choose — keeping them in captivity.